vEnhance/von/README.md

 The `s` command is a shorthand for `search`.

 You can use `search --everything` to list all problems.

+Alternatively, the `f` command opens an interface which allows you to fuzzily search for a problem across problems with a preview.
+It is an alias for `show` without arguments.

 ## Displaying problems